Kilonova Catcher

 For kilonovae, time is crucial in the first 24-48 hours when the optical emission peaks.
 A delayed reaction time of minutes to hours can make the difference between detection and missing the event entirely.

 Remember: Even non-detections are scientifically valuable.
-If you observe a field and don't see anything, that places important limits on how bright the source could be, helping narrow the search region for other observers and constraining theoretical models.
+If you observe a field and don't see anything, that places important limits on how bright the source could be — helping narrow the search for other observers and constraining theoretical models.

-After your observing session, it's time to submit your data.
-We prefer FITS files (the scientific standard format) organized by target ID, along with your calibration frames; bias, dark, and flat-field images.
-These calibration frames allow scientists to correct for instrumental effects and extract accurate brightness measurements from your observations.
+After your observing session, it's time to prepare and submit your data.
+We prefer FITS files (the scientific standard format) organized by target ID, along with your calibration frames — bias, dark, and flat-field images.
+Calibration happens in two steps, and understanding the difference matters:

 What Happens Next & Your Scientific Legacy

 This isn't just a one-way process.
-While the science team handles the technical analysis to ensure results are scientifically robust, KNC is actively training members to learn these techniques themselves.
-Over time, participants can evolve from image capture to active involvement in data reduction and scientific analysis, becoming true collaborators in the research process.
+While the science team handles the technical analysis to ensure results are scientifically robust, KNC actively trains members to learn these techniques themselves.
+Over time, participants can evolve from image capture to active involvement in data reduction and scientific analysis — becoming true collaborators in the research process.
+We are also currently developing new pathways for participants without telescopes to engage directly with one of astronomy's biggest scientific challenges: making sense of the enormous data streams that next-generation observatories will produce.
+Interested in getting involved with image analysis?
+Let us know when you Contact Us!

-When KNC observations contribute to significant discoveries, the results are shared with the global astronomy community through the General Coordinates Network (GCN).
+When Kilonova Catcher volunteers' observations enable or contribute to significant discoveries, the results are shared with the global astronomy community through the General Coordinates Network (GCN).
 This is NASA's real-time communication system for cosmic transients like gamma-ray bursts and gravitational-wave counterparts.
 GCN circulars distributed to thousands of astronomers worldwide ensure that your observations immediately inform additional follow-up and analysis.

-It goes further than that!
-In the last two years, many peer-reviewed publications have included amateur astronomers from KNC as co-authors.
-This isn't honorary!
-It reflects the genuine scientific value of your contributions.
-When your images help confirm a kilonova, constrain a gamma-ray burst afterglow, or place meaningful upper limits on source brightness, you become part of the research team.
-Your name appears on papers published in top astrophysics journals, cited by scientists worldwide.
+In the last two years, many peer-reviewed publications have included KNC volunteers as co-authors.
+This professional honor reflects the genuine scientific value of the contributions made by these individuals.
+When a volunteer's images help confirm a kilonova, constrain a gamma-ray burst afterglow, or place meaningful upper limits on source brightness, their contributions are recognized — with their name appearing on papers published in top astrophysics journals, cited by scientists worldwide.

 The universe doesn't wait.
 When gravitational waves ripple through spacetime, we have only days - sometimes hours - to capture the kilonova before it fades forever.
 The gamma-ray burst afterglow follows soon after.
 Every second counts.